TRKKL/CoinTradePlatform/README.md

 # CoinTradePlatform

-Merkel Market Simulator is a simple cryptocurrency market simulator that allows users to place bids and asks, track market statistics, and manage their wallet.
+CoinTradePlatform is a simple cryptocurrency market simulator that allows users to place bids and asks, track market statistics, and manage their wallet.
 The data is processed from a CSV file containing historical market data.

 ## Features
 - View available trading products